-As a catalyst for systemic change in Jewish education, CIJE's mission includes the transformation of "the supplementary school into an institution where exciting learning takes place, where students are stimulated by what they encounter, and where a love of Jewish learning and the commitment to Jewish living is the hallmark of the institution."
+As a catalyst for systemic change in Jewish education, CIJE's mission includes the transformation of "the supplementary school into an institution where exciting learning takes place, where students are stimulated by what they encounter, and where a lowe of Jewish learning and the commitment to Jewish living is the hallmark of the institutiom."
 To accomplish this task, supplementary schools must become places where "exciting, innovative teaching by knowledgeable and committed educators" takes place.
 While research undertaken by CIJE has shown that Jewish educators are committed to a career in Jewish education, the research also has highlighted the substantial deficiencies of Jewish educators in formal Judaic training.
-One way to address these issues is to transform the types of professional development programs being offered to Jewish educators in their schools and communities from one-shot workshops focused on giving educators new techniques to more extensive and content-rich professional development opportunities that increase the capacity of Jewish educators to be reflective practitioners.
+One way to address these issues is to transform the types of professional development programs being offered to Jewish educators new techniques to more extensive and content-rich professional development opportunities that increase the capacity of Jewish educators to be reflective practitioners.

 To develop this option the Teacher-Educator Institute (TEI) brings together teams of educational leaders from different communities and denominations to inquire, through reflective practice, into the nature of good Jewish teaching and good professional development.
-Teams are a central element of TEI's change strategy - facilitating the development of local cohorts of educators who have shared an intense learning experience, developed a shared vocabulary and mode of educational discourse, and wrestled with conception of good teaching and learning and professional development.
+Teams are a central element of TETs change strategy - facilitating the development of local cohorts of educators who have shared an intense learning experience, developed a shared vocabulary and mode of educational discourse, and wrestled with conception of good teaching and learning and professional development.
 TEI models the type of professional development opportunities that the educational leaders may offer to the teachers in their particular schools and communities through such activities as:

-- ▲ Investigations of videotaped lessons
+- Investigations of videotaped lessons

-- ▲ Curricular investigations
+- Curricular investigations

-- ▲ Investigations into actual teachers' practices
+- Investigations into actual teachers' practices